Anti-Chinese sentiment in Japan: Post World War II

 Following the end of the World War II, openly Sinophobic sentiments were stifled and became taboo in mainstream Japanese media, despite the opposing positions taken by Japan and the People's Republic of China in the Cold War.
 Use of the formerly common word Shina (支那) (lit., "China") has all but disappeared except in a handful of cases, such as the Japanese name for "South China Sea" and an alternative term for ramen.

 Following the Cold War, there was little contact between Japan and the People's Republic of China, and little discussion of China until the relationship between the countries was normalised in 1972, following a surge of interest within Japan about its neighbour.
 China renounced reparations for the Second World War, partly to avoid appearing less generous than Taiwan — which had earlier done the same — and to strengthen its position against the Soviet Union.
 The response was of considerable gratitude and goodwill in Japan, with Sinophobia confined to anti-communism.
 Public animosity toward the People's Republic of China was minimal compared to the public animosity held against the Soviet Union, and a friendly mood prevailed.
 Improvements were also seen in social attitudes toward ethnic Chinese residents of Japan, along with other minorities such as Zainichi Koreans and the Ainu people.

 However, since 2000, Japan has seen a gradual resurgence of anti-Chinese sentiments, coupled with the effects of an increasingly tense political relationship between Japan and the People's Republic of China.
 The reason partly stems from the Japanese history textbook controversies and official visits to the Yasukuni Shrine, as well as Chinese use of anti-Japan sentiment to buttress their own domestic politics.
-The anti-Japanese riots in the spring of 2005 are cited as raising tensions within China and fears within the Japanese public of China.
+The anti-Japanese riots of 2005 are cited as raising tensions within China and fear of China within the Japanese public.
 Many Japanese nationalist groups, such as Ganbare Nippon and Zaitokukai, are anti-Chinese, with data from the Pew Global Attitude Project (2008) showing that 85% of Japanese people surveyed held unfavourable views of China, and that 73% held unfavourable views of Chinese people.

+Surveys conducted by the Pew Research Center show that 88% of respondents in Japan held an unfavorable view of China in 2021 compared to a historical peak of 93% in 2013.
+According to a Genron NPO poll in 2024, 89% of Japanese people have a negative view of China.
+A survey published in 2025 by the Pew Research Center found that 86% of Japanese people had an unfavorable view of China, while 13% had a favorable view, the most negative of any nation surveyed.

-The Economist has written that according to a survey done in 2021, more than 40% of Japanese aged 18-29 feel an "affinity" towards China, compared to only 13% for those aged in their 60s and 70s.
+The Economist has written that according to a survey done in 2021, more than 40% of Japanese aged 18–29 feel an "affinity" towards China, compared to only 13% for those aged in their 60s and 70s.